Intrathecal baclofen therapy is a treatment that may relieve some of the symptoms of severe spasticity.

 Depending on your specific condition, a baclofen pump may impact your severe spasticity in different ways.
 Treatment may be even more effective when used in combination with physical, occupational, or speech therapy.

-ITB therapy uses a surgically implanted programmable pump and catheter that delivers medication which helps reduce severe spasticity caused by stroke.
-This medication is a liquid form of baclofen, that goes directly into the intrathecal space where fluid flows around the spinal cord.
+ITB therapy uses a surgically implanted programmable pump and catheter that delivers medication which helps relieve severe spasticity caused by multiple sclerosis.
+This medication is a liquid form of baclofen that goes directly into the intrathecal space where fluid flows around the spinal cord.

-Because baclofen is delivered directly to the spinal fluid where it's needed most, it reduces spasticity with smaller amounts of medication than when baclofen is taken orally.
+Because baclofen is delivered directly to where the spinal fluid, it relieves spasticity with smaller amounts of medication than when baclofen is taken orally.
 This method of delivery may help minimise side effects that can result from oral baclofen.